Villefranche-sur-Mer and its famous Combat Naval Fleuri (Naval Battle of the Flowers)

 “Bad start, good finish.”

-This little piece of wisdom eluded me when my husband and I arrived in Nice on March 3, 2014.
+This little piece of wisdom eluded me when my husband and I arrived in Nice.
 All I could think of was that we’d just spent the better part of a day flying from wintry, rainy Portland, Oregon to enjoy the fabled, perfect-year-round weather of the French Riviera – only to be met by a deluge of nearly biblical proportions.

 But those unwelcoming rain clouds evaporated by morning.
 The sun came out.
 The cerulean waters of the Mediterranean sparkled.
 And precisely because the heavens had opened up and dumped on our jet-lagged bodies, the Combat Naval Fleuri (Naval Battle of the Flowers) in Villefranche-sur-Mer (about 10 miles east of Nice and our ultimate destination) was postponed to March 5 so we could experience it.
 We were treated to a slice of Traveling Serendipity that still makes us smile to this day.